FrozenBurrito/id3stego/readme.md

     * Verbose checkpoint and error handling (to help me learn Rust, '? expanded to match)
     * There is probably a more idiomatic and less verbose way to handle error propagation and messages (custom error types?).
 May revisit this as I learn more Rust.
 * Demonstrates a weak form of insertion steganography.
-    * Trying detecting and extracting by dumping all id3v2 metadata (maybe an extension activity for interested students?)
+    * As an extension activity for interested students, try using a different utility to dump and investigate all id3v2 metadata.

 ## Restriction on Use (Educational Use Only)

 id3stego is intended and released solely for educational use, which use must comply with all applicable laws, rules, and regulations. id3stego may not be used for any other purpose.
 The included license is hereby amended to incorporate this restriction.